Kyle Farmer Player Props: Twins vs. Royals

 Kyle Farmer At The Plate

-- Farmer has eight doubles, two triples, six home runs and 14 walks while batting .255.
+- Farmer is hitting .258 with eight doubles, two triples, six home runs and 14 walks.

-- Farmer has an RBI in 16 of 70 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in three contests.
+- Farmer has driven home a run in 17 games this year (23.9%), including more than one RBI in 5.6% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.